raganwald/raganwald.github.com/_posts/2013-04-19-another-look-at-sequence.md

 });
 {% endhighlight %}

 What this means is that if you call "maybe" with a single function (the usual case), you get a wrapped function back.
 But if you call it with more than one function as separate arguments, you get an array of functions back.
-The same is true or andand and oror.
+The same is true with andand and oror.

 When we put that together with *sequence*, we get: